 Why you'll love it

-This easy Boursin pasta with spinach is a lifesaver when you're craving quick comfort food after work.
+This easy Boursin pasta with spinach is a lifesaver when you’re craving quick comfort food after work.
 I know a lot of people love Boursin cheese.
-It was a mainstay in my house while I was growing up, so I thought why not come up with a simple pasta recipe that incorporates it?
-My sister is actually the one who suggested the idea to me, and I'm glad she did.
+My sister is actually the one who suggested this simple pasta idea to me, and I’m glad she did.

 The gears in my brain started turning, and I realized I could use the same technique as my Spinach Goat Cheese Pasta.
-Really, it's a technique as old as time.
+Really, it’s a technique as old as time.
 You make a sauce by combining hot starchy pasta water and cheese, and magic happens.
-This meal is great when you want something hot and creamy but don't really feel like cooking.
-It's made all in one pot, so the dishes won't be bad either!
+It’s made all in one pot, so the dishes won’t be bad either!

 What you'll need